KyaDLFiles/kyadlfiles.github.io/templates/technical/!index.md

 Removing the setting completely from the config file causes it to default to NATIV (even though a comment inside the file states that the default level is *LEVEL_T*, very likely a leftover from the development stages of the game).

-The folder is set by SetPath, which is set to *CdEuro/Level/* in the final game (regardless of the region).
+The folder is set by SetPath, which is set to *CdEuro/Level/* in both releases of the final game.

 If set to a value different from the default value of The Roots, when starting a new game, the intro movie will be skipped, the lines *"Hey, look at this"..."Is it dead?"* will be played, and then the player will be immediately thrown in the level.